The Desolating Sacrilege

 Although Caiaphas did not personally live long enough to physically see the destruction of Jerusalem, or the Son of Man coming in the clouds, many of those in that room did.

-The 1st Century historian Josephus recorded that some of the Sanhedrin survived to actually see something in the clouds at the time of the destruction of the city.
+The 1st Century historian Josephus recorded that some of the Sanhedrin survived to see something in the clouds at the time of the destruction of the city.

 “for, before sun-setting, chariots and troops of soldiers in their armor were seen running among the clouds, and surrounding of cities.”
 Josephus’ War book VI; chap 5; sec 3.